kevin-dyer/unity-wc/src/components/unity-popover/unity-popover.md

 # unity-popover

+## v1.0.3
+- Added --popover-content-overflow

 ## v1.0.2
 - Added --popover-z-index
-- nade it so that popover escapes rather than erroring out when reference is undefined/null
+- Made it so that popover escapes rather than erroring out when reference is undefined/null

 ## v1.0.1
 - Made it so that popover is rebuilt when ref changes